Published On: 06 Sep 2022

 The sheer longevity of customer loyalty programs in the marketing ecosystem should be your inspiration to kickstart (or polish) your brand's customer loyalty program.

 Want to start your journey of unlocking enhanced customer experience and higher revenue?
-Start now, with a bit of help from Moda, your very own Customer Data and Engagement Platform designed for customer retention.
+Start now, with a bit of help from Lifesight, your very own Customer Data and Engagement Platform designed for customer retention.